- Military Life Cycle

 - Attend to your health.
 Stress can be an important signal that we are overextending our bodies.
 It is important to stop and attend to the body’s needs by eating right, exercising and getting adequate rest.

 - Rest.
 The National Sleep Foundation suggests that adults need seven to nine hours of sleep a night.
 Sleep restores the body and can protect you from the negative consequences of too much stress.

 If you feel as though you are in crisis, or know anyone who is in crisis, please call the Military Crisis Line at 988, and press 1.

 - Practice relaxation techniques.
 You can decrease stress and build resilience by learning how to relax and pay attention to positive things.
-Do things during the day that you enjoy – listen to music, take a walk, remind yourself of things you are grateful for, and use your sense of humor.
+Do things during the day that you enjoy.
+Listen to music, take a walk, remind yourself of things you are grateful for and use your sense of humor.
 Simple breathing exercises can also release stress by relaxing the central nervous system.
-Check out these Department of Defense recommended wellness apps, and resilience tools.
+Check out these Defense Department-recommended wellness apps and resilience tools.
 These mobile applications are free and for iOS and/or Android devices.

 Combat stress or PTSD?

 Combat stress is often confused with post-traumatic stress disorder, which can occur after someone goes through a traumatic event like war, assault or disaster.
 While many of the symptoms are similar between the two conditions, they are different.

-Combat stress usually happens for brief periods of time and is considered a natural reaction to the traumatic events that service members experience.
-Symptoms often disappear after a service member is home for a few months, or even weeks.
+Combat stress usually happens for brief periods and is considered a natural reaction to the traumatic events that service members experience.
+Symptoms often disappear after a service member is home for a few months or even weeks.

 Post-traumatic stress disorder, on the other hand, is more severe.
 It can often interfere with a person’s daily responsibilities and demands a more aggressive treatment.
 PTSD usually requires sessions with a mental health professional and methods to process difficult emotions.